Schema architecture

 typestringYesEntity type discriminator.

-namestringYesMachine-readable ID.
+identifierstringYesMachine-readable identifier.
 Components, styles, patterns, and themes enforce ^[a-z][a-z0-9-]*$.
-Token and token group names are unconstrained by design (see Token Name Exception).
+Token and token-group identifiers are unconstrained by design (see Token Identifier Exception).

 summarystringNoOne-line plain-text summary for compact display.
 MUST NOT contain markup.